OctopusDeploy/docs/docs/administration/authentication-providers/active-directory-authentication.md

-## Active Directory sign in options
+## Active Directory sign in options {#ActiveDirectoryauthentication-ActiveDirectorysigninoptions}

 If you are using Active Directory Authentication with Octopus, there are two ways to sign in.